 Daegu is the perfect reflection of South Korea’s culture and contemporary charm.
 Here are 10 reasons why you should visit Daegu in your South Korea trip.

 #1 Thriving traditional market culture

-Although shopping in supermarkets and other big chain convenience stores, traditional markets are still thriving in Daegu.
-There’s even a market, Seomun Market from Joseon Dynasty, one of the last one’s remaining in South Korea.
-It is one of the best markets in the city where you can get your hands on best local produce.
+Although shopping in supermarkets and other big chain convenience stores, traditional markets still thrive in Daegu.
+There’s even a market, Seomun Market, from the Joseon Dynasty, one of the last one’s remaining in South Korea.
+It is one of the best markets in the city where you can get your hands on the best local produce.

 #2 Rest and relaxation hub

-Daegu is the perfect amalgamation of nature and modern culture and it is quite evident from places like Aspan Park and Suseong Lake.
-The parks and gardens of Daegu offer a scenic beauty with a healthy dose of fresh air making it perfect for everyone!
+Daegu is the perfect amalgamation of nature and modern culture and it is quite evident in places like Aspan Park and Suseong Lake.
+The parks and gardens of Daegu offer scenic beauty with a healthy dose of fresh air, making it perfect for everyone!

 #3 A whole festival about chicken and beer!